 Improving business performance by combining the perks of both companies, ie. synergy

-An Acquisition allows both companies to remain separate legal entities while one of the companies become the parent company of the other company or acquire the assets of the other company.
+An Acquisition allows both companies to remain as separate legal entities while one of the companies become the parent company of the other company or acquire the assets of the other company.

-An Amalgamation means the assets and liabilities of the amalgamating entities are transferred or novated to a new entity and none of the original companies survives after the amalgamation.
+An Amalgamation means that the assets and liabilities of the amalgamating entities are transferred or novated to a new entity and none of the original companies survives after the amalgamation.

 In other words, the buyer generally pays less tax by acquiring ownership of the target company, compared to acquiring assets.
 On the contrary, the problem of double taxation occurs for asset acquisition, as the buyer would be taxed separately as shareholders and as a corporate entity.

 For investors to cash out, the acquiring company needs a Business Acquisition Agreement to purchase the majority shares of the target company.
-In the Business Acquisition Agreement, founders are often allowed to remain shareholders to keep them motivated and continue developing their business.
+In the business acquisition agreement, founders are often allowed to remain shareholders to keep them motivated and continue developing their business.

 To learn more about early investments before cashing out, click to view the Top 3 Capital Raising and Investment Agreements for Startups (Free Templates).